COVID-19 and Influenza Vaccine Information

-ATAGI has updated its recommendations for a 2023 booster dose of the COVID-19 vaccine, the goal of the vaccine program remains the prevention of severe illness from COVID-19.
+ATAGI has updated its recommendations for a the COVID-19 vaccine, vaccination remains the most important measure to protect those at risk of severe disease from COVID-19.
 The updated recommendations are:

-To assess your eligability please discuss with your GP or specialist.
+To assess your eligibility please discuss with your GP or specialist.
+Click on this link for further information

 Information resources